Discovering Symmetry Groups with Flow Matching: LLM Usage

 \section{LLM Usage}

-LLMs were used to revise sentences, correct grammar, and draft portions of the introduction, method, and discussion (Sections~\ref{sec:introduction}, \ref{sec:method} and \ref{sec:discussion}).
+LLMs were used to revise sentences, correct grammar, and draft portions of this work.
 They were also used to generate parts of the model code and most of the visualization code.